 The right to confidentiality, both of the complainant and of the accused, will be respected consistent with the Library's legal obligations and with the necessity to investigate allegations of misconduct and to take corrective action when this conduct has occurred.
+While the Library will strive to maintain confidentiality under this policy, a proper investigation requires informing the accused of a complaint, and may involve informing others who may have information relevant to the investigation.

 A substantiated complaint against an employee will subject the individual to disciplinary action, up to and including termination.
-The Library will also take appropriate action to address a substantiated complaint of discrimination or harassment by a third party or non-employee.
-If an investigation results in a finding that the complainant falsely accused another of harassment or discrimination knowingly or in a malicious manner, the complainant will be subject to appropriate discipline, including the possibility of discharge.
+The Library will also take appropriate action to address a substantiated complaint of discrimination or harassment by a third party or nonemployee.

+If an investigation results in a finding that the complainant falsely accused another of harassment or discrimination knowingly or in a malicious manner, the complainant will be subject to appropriate discipline, including the possibility of termination.

-2.7.5 Retaliation Prohibited
+2.7.6 Retaliation Prohibited

 Reporting harassment or discrimination or participating in an investigation will not reflect adversely upon an individual's status or affect future employment.
-Any form of retaliation against an individual who reports harassment or discrimination or participates in an investigation is strictly prohibited by the Illinois Human Rights Act, the Illinois State Officials and Employees Act, the Illinois Whistleblower Act, Title VII of the U.S. Civil Rights Act of 1964, and Library policy.
+Any form of retaliation against an individual because they have (1) opposed conduct which they reasonably and in good faith believe to be unlawful discrimination, sexual harassment in employment, or discrimination in employment, or (2) made a charge, filed a complaint, testified, assisted, or participated in an investigation, proceeding, or hearing related to conduct prohibited under this policy is strictly prohibited.
 Any individual who retaliates against another for exercising their rights under this policy shall be subject to discipline, up to and including termination.
+The Library will also take appropriate action to address a third party or nonemployee who engages in retaliation.

-2.7.6 Resolution Outside Employer
+2.7.7 Resolution Outside Employer

 The purpose of this policy is to establish prompt, thorough and effective procedures for responding to every complaint and incident so that problems can be identified and remedied internally.
 However, an individual has the right to contact the Illinois Department of Human Rights (IDHR) and/or the Equal Employment Opportunity Commission (EEOC) about filing a formal complaint.
-An IDHR or EEOC complaint must be filed within 300 days of the alleged incident(s) unless it is a continuing offense.
+An IDHR complaint must be filed within 2 years of the alleged incident(s), and an EEOC complaint must be filed within 300 days of the alleged incident(s) unless it is a continuing offense.
+Refer directly to the agency websites for the most timely information.